-- Quid Pro Quo Harassment.
-Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, academic standing, or participation in any aspect of a College program or activity or is used as the basis for the College's decisions affecting the individual. - Hostile Environment.
-A hostile environment exists when the conduct is sufficiently severe, pervasive, or persistent that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the College's education or employment programs and/or activities.
+Quid Pro Quo Harassment.
+Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment, academic standing, or participation in any aspect of a College program or activity or is used as the basis for the College's decisions affecting the individual.
+Hostile Environment.
+A hostile environment exists when the conduct is sufficiently severe, pervasive, or persistent that it unreasonably interferes with limits or deprives an individual from participating in or benefiting from the College's education or employment programs and/or activities with, limits, or deprives an individual from participating in or benefiting from the College's education or employment programs and/or activities.
 Whether conduct is sufficiently severe, pervasive, or persistent is determined both from a subjective and objective perspective.